 If you are struggling to make mortgage payments and are facing foreclosure, taking out a reverse mortgage to payoff the existing mortgage debt may be one way to prevent the loss of your house.
 Once the lump sum is fully disbursed to the mortgage holder, this will eliminate monthly mortgage payments and the homeowner is free to remain in the home.

 Example.
-Mrs. Smith is an 85-year-old widow who, due to health problems, has used up most of her savings.
-She previously refinanced her home with a subprime loan.
-Mrs. Smith is unable to keep up with the mortgage payments due to a very high interest rate.
-Mrs. Smith attempted to negotiate a loan modification with her lender, but was not able to achieve a sustainable monthly payment.
+Mrs. Smith is an 85-year-old widow who previously refinanced her home with a subprime loan.
+Mrs. Smith is having trouble keeping up with the mortgage payments due to a very high interest rate.
+Mrs. Smith attempted to negotiate a loan modification with her lender, but was not able to achieve an affordable monthly payment.
 She then decided to look into a reverse mortgage.
 By getting a reverse mortgage, Mrs. Smith is able to use the proceeds from the reverse mortgage to satisfy the prior mortgage.
 As a result, Mrs. Smith is able to stay in her home.

 Downside to Using a Reverse Mortgage to Stop a Foreclosure